microsoft/hi-ml/docs/source/runner.md

 ## Run inference with a pretrained model

-You can use the hi-ml-runner in inference mode only by switching the `--run_inference` flag on and specifying the model weights by setting any of those arguments `--weights_url`, `--local_weights_path` or `--ckpt_run_id`.
+You can use the hi-ml-runner in inference mode only by switching the `--run_inference_only` flag on and specifying the model weights by setting any of those arguments `--weights_url`, `--local_weights_path` or `--ckpt_run_id`.
 Running the following command line will run inference using `MyContainer` model with weights from the checkpoint saved in the AzureMl run `MyContainer_XXXX_yyyy`

 ```
-himl-runner --model=Mycontainer --run_inference --ckpt_run_id=MyContainer_XXXX_yyyy
+himl-runner --model=Mycontainer --run_inference_only --ckpt_run_id=MyContainer_XXXX_yyyy
 ```

 ## Resume training from a given checkpoint